AntonC9018/Hopper_University_Paper/paper.md

 My process of turning repeating code into generated code is loosely as follows:
 1. When writing code, I see a pattern that could be exploited via code generation.
 2. If the pattern is not clear enough, I wait until another piece of code encounters a similar problem, until the problem is clear enough in my head to propose a generic solution.
-3. I try solving it without code generation, in simplest way possible (hopefully without generic interfaces).
+3. I try solving it without code generation, in simplest way possible, through some sort of abstraction (hopefully without generic interfaces).
 4. If I cannot come up with a simple generic solution, I enable code generation for the given idea.